polytypic/Recalled/Docs/LogArch.md

 The first thing to note is that the identity of a computation is an arbitrary string, namely `"identity of computation"` in the above sketch.
 That also goes for the dependencies, namely `computationA` and `computationB` in the above sketch.
-Storing and comparing arbitrary strings would be fairly expensive&mdash;particularly for storing the identities of dependencies, because a specific computation may need to be referenced as a dependency many times.
-To reduce the amount of data to be stored and retrieved, Recalled only stores *digests*, specifically 128-bit hashes, computed from the arbitrary identity strings and matches those digests to the arbitrary strings computed when the program is run.
-Furthermore, operations on digests can be performed in *constant time*.
+Storing, retrieving and comparing arbitrary length strings would be fairly expensive&mdash;particularly for storing the identities of dependencies, because a specific computation may need to be referenced as a dependency many times.
+To reduce the complexity of the data to be stored and retrieved, Recalled only stores *digests*, specifically 128-bit hashes, computed from the arbitrary identity strings and matches those digests to the arbitrary strings computed when the program is run.
+Unlike with arbitrary strings, and aside from computing a digest from arbitrary data, operations on digests can be performed in *constant time* and typically using only a few machine instructions.

 The result of a computation can be an arbitrary F# type.
 For example, a computation that compresses a texture image might return a large array of bytes